The Day the Music Died: Memorial concerts

 Fans of Holly, Valens, and Richardson have been gathering for annual memorial concerts at the Surf Ballroom in Clear Lake since 1979.
 The fiftieth anniversary concert took place on February 2, 2009, with Delbert McClinton, Joe Ely, Wanda Jackson, Los Lobos, Chris Montez, Bobby Vee, Graham Nash, Peter and Gordon, Tommy Allsup, and a house band featuring Chuck Leavell, James "Hutch" Hutchinson, Bobby Keys, and Kenny Aronoff.
 Jay Perry Richardson, the son of the Big Bopper, was among the participating artists, and Bob Hale was the master of ceremonies, as he was at the 1959 concert.

+A series of tribute concerts called the Winter Dance Party Tour was started by John Mueller, who starred as Buddy Holly in the musical Buddy: The Buddy Holly Story.
+The recreation and live show is endorsed by the estates of Buddy Holly, Ritchie Valens, and J.P Richardson.

 Monuments

 In June 1988, a 4 ft tall granite memorial bearing the names of Peterson and the three entertainers was dedicated outside the Surf Ballroom with Peterson's widow, parents, and sister in attendance; the event marked the first time that the families of Holly, Richardson, Valens, and Peterson had gathered together.

 In 1989, Ken Paquette, a Wisconsin fan of the 1950s era, made a stainless-steel monument that depicts a guitar and a set of three records bearing the names of the three performers killed in the accident.
 The monument is on private farmland, about 1/4 mi west of the intersection of 315th Street and Gull Avenue, 5 mi north of Clear Lake.
 At that intersection, a large plasma-cut steel set of Wayfarer-style glasses, similar to those Holly wore, marks the access point to the crash site.

-Paquette also created a similar stainless-steel monument to the three musicians located outside the Riverside Ballroom in Green Bay, Wisconsin, where Holly, Richardson, and Valens played their penultimate show on February 1.
+Paquette created a similar stainless-steel monument to the three musicians located outside the Riverside Ballroom in Green Bay, Wisconsin, where Holly, Richardson, and Valens played their penultimate show on February 1.
 This second memorial was unveiled on July 17, 2003.
 In February 2009, a further memorial made by Paquette for Peterson was unveiled at the crash site.